Woman smiling during a meeting with her coach

 What Is Coaching?

 Training managers on coaching and other essential leadership skills is a highly effective way for organizations to boost efficiency and achieve their goals.
+A pretty strong case to make for why coaching is important.

 View our infographic to see the top skills needed to turn your managers and leaders into coaches: From Manager to Coach: 7 Development Tips